endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 This tool won't work on any times that are 12:xx PM, so we'll need to make a quick change on the 170 rows that fall in the noon hour.

 - It's always good to make a backup before we start changing things.
-Click on the triangle next to Date Issued, then hover over Edit Column, then select Add column based on column@@
+Click on the triangle next to Date Issued, then hover over Edit Column, then select Add column based on column
 - The GREL (General Refine Expression Language) window allows you to make some alterations to the original column values.
 For now, we just want to copy it so we'll leave it as-is.
 Leave `value` in the GREL window and change the name to 'orig_Date_Issued' and hit OK
 - Click Date Issued > Text filter
 - Enter 'PM' to filter out all but the 3,278 records issued in the PM